 Note: This is a guest post by Sowjanya Kodiganti.
-The author’s views are entirely her own and may not reflect the views of CodeItBro.
+The author’s views are entirely her own and may not reflect the opinions of CodeItBro.

 Python is one of the great programming languages for beginners and Experts.
-Used for web scraping, scripting, automation, data analysis, web development, and data table creation.
+You can use Python for web scraping, scripting, automation, data analysis, web development, and table creation.
 Guido Van Rossum, the inventor of Python, wanted to deepen the cuts to make Python easier to read and use.

 Python can easily communicate over the Internet.
 It can quickly send and receive online searches and collect information from databases.
-Language does not force anyone to return a type of value and function when defined or created.
+When defined or created, language does not force anyone to return a value and function.
 Python has grown exponentially in recent years, surpassing many other programming languages.

 Table of Contents